 BMO Field, branded as Toronto Stadium for the tournament under FIFA’s policy on commercial venue names, occupies a unique slot among the 16 host venues.
 It is the only soccer-specific stadium in either Canada or the United States selected for the 2026 World Cup.
 Built in 2007 for the FIFA U-20 World Cup and Toronto FC’s first MLS season, the stadium has staked its identity around football for nearly two decades.

-For the World Cup, BMO Field has been temporarily expanded from roughly 30,000 seats to 45,736, with new grandstands installed at the north and south ends to meet FIFA’s tournament requirements.
-The renovation cost roughly $158 million CAD, jointly funded by the City of Toronto and Maple Leaf Sports & Entertainment, and was completed in March 2026.
-The venue will host six matches during the tournament: five in the group stage plus a Round of 32 knockout fixture on July 2.
+For the World Cup, BMO Field has been temporarily expanded from roughly 28,000 seats to 45,736, with new grandstands installed at the north and south ends to meet FIFA’s tournament requirements.
+The most recent upgrade cost roughly $146 million CAD, part of more than $300 million spent on the lakeside venue over the years, jointly funded by the City of Toronto and Maple Leaf Sports & Entertainment.
+The work wrapped ahead of the tournament.
+The venue will host six matches during the World Cup: five in the group stage plus a Round of 32 knockout fixture on July 2.

 For a ceremony stage, the stadium’s compact, soccer-first geometry works in the show’s favor.
 Sightlines tighten the audience around the production.
 The lakeside Exhibition Place setting frames everything against Lake Ontario, giving broadcast cameras a backdrop no other ceremony venue can match.